The following list shows a sample of notable Unitarians, Universalists and Unitarian Universalists. Click on Learn more to find out more.

 May Sarton | 1912-1995 | Poet, author of Coming Into Eighty and Mrs. Stevens Hears the Mermaids Singing | Learn more |

 Rev. William P. Jenkins | 1911-1985 | Minister of First Unitarian Congregation of Toronto, 1943-1959.
 Known as the Canadian Unitarian Moses.
 Spread Unitarianism across Canada.
-Had a radio program on CHUM in the 1950’s called Let’s Think Together | Learn more |
+Hosted a radio program on CHUM in the 1950’s called Let’s Think Together | Learn more |

 James Coyne | 1910-2012 | Governor of the Bank of Canada (1955-1961), member of this congregation in the 1960’s | Learn more |